Dr Rajnish N Sharma

 Teaching | Current

 Dr Sharma has taught across the different areas of Mechanical Engineering over the years but his current teaching spans across the thermofluids suite of courses including Mecheng211 Thermofluids, Mecheng311 Thermal Engineering, Mecheng325 Dynamics of Fluids and Structures, Mecheng711 Computational Fluid Dynamics, Mecheng712 Aerohydrodynamics, Mecheng713 Energy Technology, and Mecheng715 Building Services.
-He also coordinates and teaches in the Final Year Projects courses (Mecheng762 and 763) in the Department of Mechanical Engineering.
+He has also coordinated and taught in the Final Year Projects courses in the Department of Mechanical Engineering.

 As principal supervisor (since 2008):